-Note: We only track companies that use Oracle Cloud Infrastructure (OCI) to host a piece of critical infrastructure (ie. observability, analytics, data warehouse, VPN, etc).
-We do not track companies that host their website or application on Oracle Cloud
+Note: We only track companies that use Oracle Cloud Infrastructure (OCI) for backend services (for their API, applications, monitoring, etc).
+We do not track companies that host their marketing website on Oracle Cloud

 Source: Analysis of job postings that mention Oracle Cloud (using the Bloomberry Jobs API)